 - You may have a direct blow to your knee or knock into something with your knee.

 - Your knee may be moved beyond its usual range of movement.
-For example, this can happen during a fall, if you land awkwardly during sport, or after a sudden movement.
+For example, this can happen during a fall, if you land awkwardly during sport, or after a sudden twisting or movement.

 Medial collateral ligament (MCL) injury